Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

 While some work on continual learning has advocated for average reward as an objective \citep{chen2022you,sharma2021autonomous}, discounted reward has attracted greater attention \citep{khetarpal2022towards,ring2005toward}.
-Perhaps this is due to the technical burden associated with design and analysis of agents that aim to maximize average reward.
+Perhaps this is due to the technical burden associated with the design and analysis of agents that aim to maximize average reward.
 We find average reward to better suit the spirit of continual learning as it emphasizes long-term performance.
-Continual learning affords the possibility of learning very sophisticated skills that build on experience accumulated over a long lifetime, and emphasizing long-term behavior incentivizes design of agents that learn such skills if possible.
+Continual learning affords the possibility of learning very sophisticated skills that build on experience accumulated over a long lifetime, and emphasizing long-term behavior incentivizes the design of agents that learn such skills if possible.

 The continual learning literature has spawned a multitude of other metrics for assessing agent performance.
-Prominent criteria tend to focus on detecting particular behaviors rather than holistic evaluation.
-Examples include the ability to perform an old task well after learning a new task, the ability to more quickly learn to perform a new task, and better performance on a new task before gathering enough data to learn new skills \citep{vallabha2022lifelong}.
-Average reward subsumes such criteria when they are relevant to online operation over an infinite time horizon.
-For example, an agent's initial performance on a new task as well as the time required to learn to do better impact average reward.
-On the other hand, the ability to perform well on an old task that will never reappear is irrelevant, and average reward is appropriately insensitive to that.
+Rather than performing a holistic evaluation, prominent criteria tend to focus on detecting particular behaviors, \henrik{such as the ability to more quickly learn to perform a new task, the ability to generalize previously learned knowledge to new tasks, and the ability to perform an old task well after learning a new task~\citep{vallabha2022lifelong}}.
+Average reward subsumes such criteria when they are relevant to online operation over an infinite time horizon. \henrik{For instance, if knowledge from a previous task transfers to a future task, boosting the agent's initial performance on that task, average reward will increase.
+On the other hand, the ability to perform well on an old task that will never reappear is irrelevant, and average reward is appropriately insensitive to that.}